oktaytuncay/Kubernetes/kubernetes.md

 kubectl apply -f deployment-definition.yml
 ```

-A new rollout is truggered and a new version of of the deployment is created.
+A new rollout is triggered and a new version of the deployment is created.
 But there is another way to do the same thing, We can update the image of our application by using the `set image` command as follows.

 ```bash
 kubectl set image deployment/myapp-deployment \